bytedance/g3/sphinx/g3proxy/README.md

-This directory contains the sphinx docs about the configuration & metrics & logs.
+This directory contains the sphinx docs about the configuration & metrics & logs for g3proxy.

 To view the docs: